emqx/emqx-docs/en_US/dashboard/rules.md

 To identify and organize rules, you'll provide a Rule ID and optional Note.
 A unique Rule ID is automatically generated, but you can also specify your own.
 The Note field allows for brief descriptions to clarify the rule's purpose.

 By clicking the **SQL Examples** below the SQL Editor, you can see some common SQL examples on the right side.
-You can quickly create rule by refercing to one of the following SQL examples:
+You can quickly create rule by referring to one of the following SQL examples:

 <img src="./assets/rule-sql.png" alt="image" style="zoom:67%;" />